The Downward Spiral: Writing and recording

 Reznor conceived of The Downward Spiral after Nine Inch Nails' run in the lineup of the Lollapalooza festival tour, feeling increasingly alienated and disinterested.
-The band's concerts were known for their radical onstage dynamic in which members acted aggressively, injured themselves, destroyed instruments and polluted stages.
-Reznor had begun to feud with TVT Records, resulting in him cofounding Nothing Records with his former manager John Malm, Jr. as a subsidiary of Interscope.
+The band's concerts were known for their radical onstage dynamic in which members acted aggressively, injured themselves, destroyed instruments, and polluted stages.
+Reznor had begun to feud with TVT Records, resulting in him co-founding Nothing Records with his then-manager John Malm Jr. as a subsidiary of Interscope.
 Simultaneously, he began fleshing out the concept for The Downward Spiral, focusing on the life and death of a misanthropic man who rebels against humanity, and kills God before attempting suicide.
 Reznor frequently struggled with drug addiction and depression, and the themes of the album gradually allegorized his living situation.
 His peers at some point recommended him the antidepressant Prozac, but he declined to be medicated.

 Reznor wanted the album's sound to diverge from the abrasion of Broken, emphasizing mood, texture, restraint and subtlety, although he was unsure about its musical direction.
-The album's production was decided on to aim for "full range" sound, and he focused on texture and space, avoiding conventional usage of guitars or synthesizers with a recognizable sound palette.
-Subsequently, he mainly worked with a Macintosh computer, using music editor programs on the computer to analyze and invert frequencies in tracks as a form of sound design.
+He decided to utilize "full range" sound, focusing on texture and space, and avoiding conventional usage of guitars or synthesizers with a recognizable sound palette.
+Subsequently, he mainly worked with a Macintosh computer, using music editor programs on the computer to distort frequencies in guitar and bass parts as a form of sound design, and creating collages of sounds with Pro Tools.

-Reznor searched for and moved to 10050 Cielo Drive in 1992 for recording Broken and The Downward Spiral, a decision made against his initial choice to record the album in New Orleans.
+Reznor searched for a location for a studio in Los Angeles and moved to 10050 Cielo Drive in 1992 for recording Broken and The Downward Spiral, a decision made against his initial choice to record the album in New Orleans.
 10050 Cielo Drive is referred to as the "Tate House" since Sharon Tate was murdered by members of the Manson Family in 1969; Reznor named the studio "Le Pig" after the message that was scrawled on the front door with Tate's blood by her murderers, and stayed there with Malm for 18 months.
 He called his first night in 10050 Cielo Drive "terrifying" because he already knew it and read books related to the incident.
 Reznor chose the Tate house to calibrate his engineering skills and the band bought a large console and two Studer machines as resources, a move that he believed was cheaper than renting.